-- Inspect all catch basins and inlets owned and operated by the Permittee every two years. - The City has an ongoing inspection program that bi-annually inspects all catch basins, inlets and manholes, taking appropriate maintenance activities as determined by inspection results. - Implement practices, policies and procedures to reduce stormwater impacts associated with runoff from all lands owned or operated by the Permittee, and road maintenance activities under the functional control of the Permittee. - The City maintains practices, policies and procedures to reduce stormwater impacts associated with runoff from all lands owned or operated by the Permittee, and road maintenance activities under the functional control of the Permittee. - 0 No later than December 31, 2022, document the practices, policies and procedures. - Implement an ongoing training program for employees of the Permittee whose primary construction, operations, or maintenance job functions may impact stormwater quality. - Staff are annually trained on IDDE awareness and/or response dependent on their role in the organization. - Stormwater staff are trained on maintenance standards periodically as needed or as conditions change.
+- o Inspect all catch basins and inlets owned and operated by the Permittee every two years. - The City has an ongoing inspection program that bi-annually inspects all catch basins, inlets and manholes, taking appropriate maintenance activities as determined by inspection results. - Implement practices, policies and procedures to reduce stormwater impacts associated with runoff from all lands owned or operated by the Permittee, and road maintenance activities under the functional control of the Permittee. - The City maintains practices, policies and procedures to reduce stormwater impacts associated with runoff from all lands owned or operated by the Permittee, and road maintenance activities under the functional control of the Permittee. - No later than December 31, 2022, document the practices, policies and procedures. - The City is coordinating between Departments to understand current documentation of activities and with Ecology to provide clarification of the expectations for this requirement. - Implement an ongoing training program for employees of the Permittee whose primary construction, operations, or maintenance job functions may impact stormwater quality. - Staff are annually trained on IDDE awareness and/or response dependent on their role in the organization. - Stormwater staff are trained on maintenance standards periodically as needed or as conditions change.
 Several Stormwater Staff are trained as Municipal Stormwater Inspectors. - Implement a Stormwater Pollution Prevention Plan (SWPPP) for all heavy equipment maintenance or storage yards, and material storage facilities owned or operated by the Permittee. - The City maintains several SWPPP's originally drafted in 2010 and updated as needed since. - As necessary, update SWPPPs no later than December 21, 2022 per Permit requirements.

 S5.C.7 - Operations & Maintenance - 2019-2024 Planned Activities Activity Due Date Status/Notes No later than June 30, 2022, Permittees shall update their maintenance standards as necessary to meet the requirements of the Permit.
 June 30, 2022 The City has administratively adopted the Stormwater Management Manual for Western Washington as our maintenance standards.
 No later than December 31, 2022, document the practices, policies and procedures to reduce stormwater impacts associated with runoff from all lands owned or operated by the Permittee, and road maintenance activities under the functional control of the Permittee.
-December 31, 2022 Documentation associated with impacts to meet this requirement is captured in the City's work order tracking system (Maximo).
+December 31, 2022 The City is coordinating between Departments to understand current documentation of activities and with Ecology to provide clarification of the expectations for this requirement.

 Further refinement is under development.
 As necessary, update SWPPPs no later than December 21, 2022 per Permit requirements.
 December 21, 2022 Under review.